 |Spa heaven in the Czech countryside|

 Situated in the west of the Republic, KV (also known as Karlsbad) is a spa town in the historic region of Boheme.
-It’s located around 81 miles west of the capital city of Prague and is famous for fabulously colourful buildings, as well as hot springs and warm water River.
+It’s located around 81 miles west of the capital city of Prague.
+KV is famous for fabulously colourful buildings, as well as hot springs and warm water River.
 Princess Michael of Kent, Member of the British Royal Family, was born in the town in 1945.

-Given the spectacular scenery and plethora of colours and winding streets, it’s no surprise that KV has been used as a filming location.
+Given the spectacular scenery and a plethora of colours and winding streets, it’s no surprise that KV has been used as a filming location.
 It was most notably featured in Last Holiday and Casino Royale; both of which were filmed at the incredible Grandhotel Pupp.